GraphicDThanh/GraphicDThanh.github.io/docs/_docs/08-blog-and-authors.md

 toc: true
 ---

-Welcome to the Blog and Authors page on Beauty on Code!
+Welcome to the Blog and Authors page 👋

 Here, I’m excited to share a collection of other blogs and authors that I follow regularly.
 These creators produce high-quality content, offer unique perspectives, and dive into topics that resonate with me as a developer.
 I hope you’ll find their work as inspiring and helpful as I do.